Gaetano Quagliariello

-Gaetano Quagliariello (born 23 April 1960) is an Italian politician, former Minister of Constitutional Reforms and current leader of Identity and Action party.
+Gaetano Quagliariello (born 23 April 1960) is an Italian politician, former Minister of Constitutional Reforms and current leader of the Identity and Action (IDEA) party.

 Biography

 Quagliariello was born in Naples in 1960.
-During the University he was a member of the youth wing of the Italian Republican Party.
-In 1980s he became a member of the Radical Party led by Marco Pannella.
+While at high school he was a member of the youth wing of the Italian Republican Party.
+In the 1970s and early 1980s he was involved with the Radical Party led by Marco Pannella.

-In 1994 he joined Forza Italia, the conservative party of the media tycoon Silvio Berlusconi and after the 2006 general election he was elected member of the Chamber of Deputies.
-After the formation of the People of Freedom, he joined it and was again re-elected after the general election in 2008.
+In 1994 he joined Forza Italia, the conservative party led by the media tycoon Silvio Berlusconi.
+After the 2006 general election he was elected member of the Chamber of Deputies.
+When the People of Freedom was formed he joined it and was again re-elected after the general election in 2008.

 After the 2013 election he was appointed Minister of Constitutional Reforms in the Grand Coalition led by Enrico Letta.
-After the reborn of Forza Italia, Quagliariello followed the Interior Minister Angelino Alfano, forming new political party called New Centre-Right, in support of Letta's government.
+Following the rebirth of Forza Italia, Quagliariello joined the Interior Minister Angelino Alfano in forming a new political party called New Centre-Right (NCD), in support of Letta's government.

-On 13 February 2014, following tensions with his left-wing rival and new Secretary of the Democratic Party, Matteo Renzi, Letta announced he would resign as Prime Minister the following day.
-On 22 February Renzi sworn in as new Prime Minister but Quagliariello, differently from the others NCD ministers, was not re-confirmed.
+On 13 February 2014, following tensions with his left-wing rival, the new Secretary of the Democratic Party Matteo Renzi, Letta announced he would resign as Prime Minister the following day.
+On 22 February Renzi was sworn in as the new Prime Minister but Quagliariello, unlike the other NCD ministers, was not re-confirmed.